kkaneshamoorthy/ASimplifiedJavaForMasses/README.md

   }
 }
 ```
 You can see that its daunting and will be confusing for people who starting to learn programming and for children.
-Therefore the simplified Java lets you program in natural language and introduces programming concepts in an abstract and easy to understand manner.
+Therefore the simplified Java lets you program in natural language and introduces you to the programming concepts in an abstract and easy to understand manner.

 ### Writing loops:
 loop &lt; number of iterations &gt;